 While using this process, striving to keep the commandments is essential.
 Since we are none perfect at keeping the commandments, it is necessary for us to employ repentance which I addressed more thoroughly in a previous blog titled, “True Repentance – A Unique Positive View” if you would like to learn about a positive approach to repentance.

-This blog is written in my own words, however, the pattern to move from desire to faith found in the scriptures was identified by Denver Snuffer, Jr. in chapters two thru four in his book titled “The Second Comforter” which can be purchased from Amazon if you would like to read more helpful details about this subject.
+This blog post is written in my own words, however, the pattern to move from desire to faith found in the scriptures was identified by Denver Snuffer, Jr. in chapters two thru four in his book titled “The Second Comforter” which can be purchased from Amazon if you would like to read more helpful details about this subject.

 Top Featured Photo by Viktor Juric